decentralized-identity/universal-resolver/docs/driver-development.md

 ## Requirements
 - driver must be fully open-source under a permissive license (Apache 2.0 preferred)
 - driver must run as a single Docker container
-- driver image must be published on [Dockerhub](https://hub.docker.com/) with version tags
+- driver image must be published on [Docker Hub](https://hub.docker.com/) with version tags
 - driver must be tested as standalone Docker container
 - driver must be tested by running the Universal Resolver `docker-compose`
 - contributor expectations: